 Still another reason is that with traditional, standalone policies this is the key qualification for a Partnership policy.
 These policies provide extra protection of assets from Medicaid resource reduction requirements.

-Read more about facts, stats, optional riders, tax-qualified, Partnership, claims, funding options, risk and costs in our January 2018 News Brief.
-But visit our educational blog, www.LongTermCareInsuranceAmerica.com, for more information in the meantime.
+To read more about facts, stats, optional riders, tax-qualified, Partnership, claims, funding options, risk and costs, visit our educational blog at www.LongTermCareInsuranceAmerica.com.

-This is the time of year that we gather with friends and family to celebrate and renew relationships.
-It’s an opportunity to observe cognitive skills, physical functionality and talk about the importance of having a plan for long-term care.
+Whatever the time of year that we gather with friends and family to celebrate and renew relationships, it’s an opportunity to observe cognitive skills, physical functionality and talk about the importance of having a plan for long-term care.

 Some of us are reluctant to do this because we don’t know where to start or how to cogently support our concerns.
 In this end-of-year newsletter we hope to provide the information you need to start and support your conversation including: